Updated — Originally Published December 26, 2011

 One of the things I think really makes a home look beautiful is trim work.

 It’s all about personal taste, of course – but I find the classic look of decorative carpentry design with rosettes, fluted casings and shadow boxes/wall frames always seem to carry a certain elegance, and when you have kids running around the house you absolutely have to temper this with low-maintenance design considerations as well.
 This project took a few weeks, but realistically the time required was about 5-7 hours each weekend for about a month.
 I went with white shadow boxes all sealed with 3 coats of high-quality semi-gloss paint.
 The single color and high gloss finish assure ease of maintenance.

 Just one warning: This is a project for the patient – you do *not* want to rush and the more meticulous you are, the better.
 I had to drink a LOT of coffee to stay focused!

-Naturally, you don’t need to do the construction yourself either – you can always find a high quality local contractor to help from reputable services such as Angie’s List and Service Magic.
-You can read more about these in Finding the Best Local Contractors.
+Naturally, you don’t need to do the construction yourself either – you can always find a high quality local contractor to help.
 But even if you do hire someone, it’s always best to know what the job entails.

 In the summary that follows, I’ll describe the design considerations and try my best to show the project preparation and construction steps as clearly as possible with many photos.
 I’ll also provide specific links to tools and materials that I used myself (or that I regard highly) to try to take all the mystery out of this.
 Every project is somewhat different, of course, but this type of work is incredibly gratifying and can truly change the whole “feel” of your home.